 The following list details the types of rod power, and the corresponding line and lure weight they would be best matched up with.

 Ultra-light rods are best for catching small bait fish like panfish.
 Extra-Heavy rods are used for heavy fish in surf and deep sea fishing.
-Any fish can be caught with any rod, but catching panfish on a heavy rod offers no fun at all, and successfully landing a large fish like musky on an ultra-light rod requires incredible rod handling skills at best, and although the challenge can be quite fun, more frequent than not, it ends in a broken tackle and a lost fish.
+Any fish can be caught with any rod, but catching panfish on a heavy rod offers no fun at all.
+Why people like to catch bigger fish?
+They fight harder.
+Why people tend to use the lightest equipment possible?
+To accentuate the fight, to make it the most entertaining and exciting fight it can give you.
+What could be more entertaining than fighting a really big one with the lightest tackle and finally winning the fight?
+And successfully landing a large fish like musky on an ultra-light rod requires incredible rod handling skills at best, and although the challenge can be quite fun, more frequent than not, it can ends up in a broken tackle and/or a lost fish.
 Therefore it is best to match the rod to the type of fish you intend to catch.

 Fast Action rod will bend very little, in only the upper 1/3 or less of the blank.
 A rod of this type is ideal for large game fishing, or when fishing extremely heavy cover or weeds.
 A fast action rod will allow you to set the hook hard and powerfully.
 Musky, pike and largemouth bass are suited to this style of rod.
 Fast action rods are great for most species where a short to long casting distance is involved and single hooks are the rule, such as worm and jig fishing.